-The procedures set forth in this chapter allow the university, the respondent, and the complainant to voluntarily enter into a settlement agreement (or informal resolution) regarding the alleged misconduct, any time after the Notice of Investigation has been distributed the complainant and respondent and prior to any final determination regarding responsibility.
-Any such agreement and its terms shall be in writing and signed by both the complainant and respondent and the Title IX Coordinator or designee.
-If there is no identified complainant or the complainant has declined participation in the disciplinary procedure, or when Title IX misconduct is involved and the complainant has withdrawn the formal complaint, the agreement and its terms may be signed by only the respondent and Title IX Coordinator or designee.
-The case is concluded when a copy of the signed agreement is delivered to the complainant and respondent.
-At any time prior to agreeing to a resolution, either party has the right to withdraw from the settlement process and resume the process under s.
-UWS 17.17 to 17.20.
+- (1) The procedures set forth in this chapter allow the university, the respondent, and the complainant to voluntarily enter into a settlement agreement or informal resolution regarding the alleged misconduct, any time after the notice of investigation has been distributed to the complainant and respondent and prior to any final determination regarding responsibility.
+Any such agreement and its terms shall be in writing and signed by the complainant, respondent, and the Title IX Coordinator or designee except in any of the following circumstances: - (a) There is no identified complainant. - (b) The complainant has chosen not to participate in proceedings pursuant to this subchapter. - (c) Title IX misconduct is involved, and the complainant has withdrawn the formal Title IX complaint. - (2) In the circumstances described in sub.
+(1), the agreement and its terms may be signed by only the respondent and the Title IX Coordinator or designee.
+The case is concluded when a copy of the signed agreement is delivered to the complainant, if any, and respondent.
+At any time prior to agreeing to a resolution, either party has the right to withdraw from the settlement process and resume the process under ss.
+UWS 17.152 to 17.155.

-UWS 17.22 Effect of discipline within the institution.
+UWS 17.16 Effect of discipline within the institution.
 A respondent who, at the time of commencement, is subject to a continuing disciplinary sanction under s.
-UWS 17.10 (1) or unresolved disciplinary charges as a result of a report under s.
-UWS 17.11 or UWS 17.17 shall not be awarded a degree during the pendency of the sanction or disciplinary proceeding.
+UWS 17.085 (1) or unresolved disciplinary charges as a result of a report under s.
+UWS 17.11 or 17.152, shall not be awarded a degree during the pendency of the sanction or disciplinary proceeding.

-UWS 17.23 Effect of suspension or expulsion within the university system.
+UWS 17.17 Effect of suspension or expulsion within the university system.

 - (1) Suspension or expulsion shall be systemwide in effect and shall be noted on an individual's transcript, with suspension noted only for the duration of the suspension period. - (2) An individual who is suspended from one institution in the University of Wisconsin System may not enroll in another institution in the system until the suspension has expired by its own terms, except as provided in s.
-UWS 17.24. - (3) An individual who is expelled from one institution in the University of Wisconsin System may not enroll in another institution in the system, except as provided in s.
-UWS 17.24. - (4) An individual who is in a state of suspension or expulsion from the university under this chapter, or who leaves or withdraws from the university while under nonacademic misconduct charges under this chapter, may not be present on any campus without the written consent of the chief administrative officer of that campus. - (5) Upon completion of a suspension period, an individual who is academically eligible may re-enroll in the institution which suspended them, provided all conditions from previous disciplinary sanctions have been met.
+UWS 17.18. - (3) An individual who is expelled from one institution in the University of Wisconsin System may not enroll in another institution in the system, except as provided in s.
+UWS 17.18. - (4) An individual who is in a state of suspension or expulsion from the university under this chapter, or who leaves or withdraws from the university while under nonacademic misconduct charges under this chapter, may not be present on any campus without the written consent of the chief administrative officer of that campus. - (5) Upon completion of a suspension period, an individual who is academically eligible may re-enroll in the institution which suspended the individual, provided all conditions from previous disciplinary sanctions have been met.